aai-institute/beyond-jupyter/oop-essentials/03-general-principles/README.md

     * Interfaces are clear and reduced to the necessary minimum.

-*Examples.* Even though our case study was a very simple example, it essentially exhibits all of the above principles:
+*Examples.* Even though our case study was a very simple example, the final solution essentially exhibits all of the above principles:

  * Single Responsibility Principle: All of the classes `Metric`, `ModelEvaluation` and `Results` serve well-defined purposes and do not mix different levels of abstraction.
  * Open-Closed Principle: `ModelEvaluation` provides some extensibility by depending on one or more `Metric` instances, which the user can specify.
 Users are free to implement their own metrics and do not need to modify the implementation of the evaluation at all in order to get them applied.